 fleet uses systemd to start processes on machines.
 The processes require a defined systemd unit file with custom options.
 Once a service configuration is passed into fleet, you can manage them at cluster level from any other cluster machine.

-CoreOS has a complete new mindset about an operating system.
+CoreOS has a completely new mindset about an operating system.
 Every design decision was made in regard to security and high-availability.
 Cluster orchestration is made simple with the help of tools like etcd, fleet and docker.
 You need to change your thoughts about hosting an application from a single server to a cluster level.
 CoreOS gets managed at cluster level and the platform makes sure your applications are available even though a host fails and stops working.

 Within the next post, we’re going to set up a CoreOS cluster from scratch.